 University Ostrava (Czech Republic)

 University Debrecen (Hungary)

-In addition to this intensive international cooperation, we work closely with organizations from the social sector and research institutions throughout Austria.
-At the Department of Social Work we have our own Competence Center for Social Work which acts as an interface between research, practice and teaching.
-You will also benefit from our partnerships when writing your master's thesis.
+In addition to intensive international cooperation, we are networked throughout Austria with social sector organizations and research institutions.
+At the interface of research, practice and teaching, the Department Social Work has its own Competence Center for Social Work.
+You will also benefit from our cooperations with your Master's theses.

 Lector: FH-Prof. Mag.
 Peter Stepanek